pdkarthik/Mini-LinkedIn-like-Community-Platform/README.md

 jsonwebtoken (JWT) – For authentication and protected routes

+☁️ Cloud & Other Tools

+Cloudinary – For uploading and hosting profile images

+Multer – Middleware for handling file uploads

+dotenv – For environment variable management

 | METHOD | ENDPOINT         | DESCRIPTION            |
 | ------ | ---------------- | ---------------------- |